-After the classification of process scheduling lets move on to the types of process scheduler.
-There are three types of scheduling as discussed below:
+After the classification of process, and scheduling, let’s move on to the types of process schedulers.
+There are three types of scheduling, as discussed below:

-As we have seen above whenever a process is created it is placed in the job queue.
-Now, it is the task of long term schedular to determine which process from the job queue will be placed into the main memory.
+As we have seen above, whenever a process is created, it is placed in the job queue.
+Now, it is the task of the long-term schedular to determine which process from the job queue will be placed into the main memory.

-Long term schedular is also known as job schedular as it adds the processes from job queue to main memory.
+Alternatively, we call the medium-term scheduler – a job scheduler, as it adds the processes from the job queue to the main memory.
 Job scheduler has to perform less frequently as it at least requires a minute to create a new process.

-Now, when the processes are in main memory waiting for CPU allocation, it is the task of short term schedular to select the process from main memory and assign CPU to it for its execution.
+Now, when the processes are in the main memory waiting for CPU allocation, it is the task of the short-term schedular to select the process from the main memory and assign CPU to it for its execution.

-The medium-term schedular is also called CPU schedular as it allocates CPU to the processes ready for execution.
-Short term schedular has to perform frequently as it has to keep CPU busy.
+Alternatively, we call the medium-term scheduler – the CPU scheduler.
+This is because it allocates CPU to the processes ready for execution.
+Short-term schedular has to perform frequently as it has to keep the CPU busy.

-When the process is in execution it may be interrupted or it may wait for an event to occur.
-The suspended or waiting processes occupy memory space so they are swapped to the secondary memory and in the favourable condition, it is again placed in main memory.
+When the process is in execution, it may be interrupted, or it may wait for an event to occur.
+The suspended or waiting processes occupy memory space, so they are swapped to the secondary memory, and in favourable conditions, it is again placed in the main memory.

 This swapping of processes is conducted by the medium-term schedular.

-As we know whenever the interrupt occurs the CPU has to suspend its current process and run the kernel routine and when its processing is complete it resumes the suspended process.
+As we know, whenever the interrupt occurs, the CPU has to suspend its current process and run the kernel routine.
+Further, when its processing is complete, it resumes the suspended process.
 This scenario is context switching.

-When CPU suspend its current process it stores the context of the process in PCB.
+When the CPU suspends its current process, it stores the context of the process in the PCB.
 It stores information such as process current state, CPU registers values memory management information.